firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-92-06/2021-06-08-the-middening.md

 “Stalinist Deco” is what we called it.
 It was our favourite place to have a picnic, me and Mhairi, when we were skiving off beauty school.

 It was a Monday when she told me about the horse.
 We had our ginger topped up with grocery-store vodka from her Da’s larder.
 Mhairi shook the bottle, which I thought was a waste as it always fizzed up everywhere, but she said it was the only way to get them to play nice.
 We huddled in the shelter of the tea pavilion in front of the boating pool.
 It was pissing down, and we looked out at the grey sea.
 That endless vista was our medicine.

-Mhairi cackled to the big sky, throwing back her faded blue hair, holding her throat up proud as if to say, Go ahead and hang me, you rotters!
+Mhairi cackled to the big sky, throwing back her faded blue hair, holding her throat up proud as if to say, "Go ahead and hang me, you rotters!"
 Which is something she did often say.

 “You ever see the horse?
 Like, up on the cliff there?”